Léonide Massine: Film work

 Massine appeared in two feature-length films by the British directors Michael Powell and Emeric Pressburger: The Red Shoes (1948) and The Tales of Hoffmann (1951).
 He also had a cameo appearance in Powell's later film Honeymoon (1959).
 Massine starred in several films of ballet short subjects.
 For Warner Brothers, he starred with the Ballet Russe de Monte Carlo in a short Technicolor film of his ballet Capriccio Espagnol, entitled Spanish Fiesta (1942).
 He choreographed and danced in the 1947 20th Century Fox color film Carnival in Costa Rica, and also choreographed and appeared as Pulcinella in the film Carosello Napoletano.

 In 1941, Warner Bros made an attempt at a film version of the ballet of Gaîté Parisienne, entitled The Gay Parisian.
-The attempt was not well received, partly due to the fact that the signature role, played by Alexandra Danilova in the original work, was recast on a lesser dancer, Milada Mladova.
+The attempt was not well received, partly due to the fact that the signature role, played by Alexandra Danilova in the original work, was recast with a lesser dancer, Milada Mladova.

 Personal life

-In his youth, Massine was the protégé and lover of Diaghilev.
-In later life he enjoyed numerous love affairs with beautiful women and had four wives.
+In his youth, Massine was the protégé and lover of Sergei Diaghilev.
+In later life he had numerous love affairs with women and had four wives.
 His first two wives, Vera Savina (née Vera Clark) and Eugenia Delarova, were both ballet dancers.
 With his third wife, Tatiana Orlova, he had two children, a son, Leonide Massine II (who later changed his name to "Lorca Massine"), and a daughter, Tatiania.
 He and Orlova divorced in 1968.
 He subsequently married Hannelore Holtwick, with whom he had two sons, Peter and Theodor, and made his home in Borken, West Germany, where he died on 15 March 1979.

 In 1968 Massine published his autobiography, entitled My Life in Ballet.